Why do I need a real estate agent?

 A real estate sales consultant is an expert in their field the same way your lawyer, accountant and banker are.
 They work in the industry and understand the market.
 They are qualified and constantly upgrading their skill set to comply with client needs and REAA guidelines.
 They have enormous access to information and the experience to be able to aid you in maximising the value of your property.

 How do I choose my sales consultant?

-Obviously firstly make sure they have Property Brokers on their card.
-Our dominant market share across our patch is not only a reflection of our people’s skillset but also evidence of the enormous buyer database you will have access to when you bring your property to market.
-There are many factors in choosing your agent but we highly recommend considering two;
+Firstly, make sure they have Property Brokers on their card.
+Our dominant market share across our patch is not only a reflection of our people's skillset but also evidence of the enormous buyer database you will have access to when you bring your property to market.
+There are many factors in choosing your sales consultant, but we highly recommend considering two;

 - Their track record.
 A tangible and proven record of results

 - Trust.
-Always remember we work for you so you should feel you are getting the service you deserve.
-We want you to value and apply the advice your consultant gives you so the more comfortable you feel with them the more likely you are to do that.
+Always remember, your sales consultant works for you.
+They should prioritise providing you with the exceptional service you deserve.
+You should value and apply the advice your consultant gives you, so the more comfortable you feel with them, the more likely you are to do that.

 What is an appraisal?

 A common practice in real estate, and now an industry requirement, is for a sales consultant to give you an estimated Current Market Appraisal (CMA) of what your house is worth.
 This should use examples of similar properties to yours that have sold recently as well as what is on the market currently.
 The highest appraisal does not translate to the highest sales price, often quite the opposite.
 The most informed appraisal will result in the highest sales price, as it tends to be delivered from the sales consultant with the most significant understanding of the market.